le-si/platform/packages/app/src/Documentation/GettingStarted/TypeScriptClient.md

 ### Getting an API Key

-If you're not signed up you'll need to do that first: https://dreamstudio.ai/
+If you're not signed up you'll need to do that first, so please click the login button in the top right.

-Then you can find your API key on this page: https://dreamstudio.ai/account
+Then you can find your API key [on the account page](/account/keys).

 ---